LucBidois/Hello-World/README.md

 # Hello-World
 Smaller projects and ideas

-In this repository I will store small pieces of code, such as, solved Daily Coding problems.
+In this repository I will store small pieces of code that I would have used when learning.